BenMakesGames/RpgGame/README.md

 You REALLY don't want to just use Notepad, or even Notepad++.
 There are a lot of IDEs out there, many with free options.

-Here are the most-popular ones for C# (the language PetGame is written in):
+Here are the most-popular ones for C# (the language RpgGame is written in):
 * [Visual Studio](https://visualstudio.microsoft.com/downloads/)
   * By the makers of C#, itself; always up to date with the latest additions to the C# language
   * Free version available